ThaboJunior/Healthcare-SQL-Analysis/README.md

 🔹Which doctors generate the most revenue?

-🔹Who are the top 5 revenue-generating doctors?
+🔹Who are the top 5 revenue generating doctors?

 🔹Which medical conditions generate the highest revenue?